pylenin/purple-blue/content/posts/python-logging-guide.md

 except Exception as e:
     print(e)
 ```
 When you execute the above piece of code, it is going to print **division by zero**.
 Usually it is recommended to handle exceptions in your code using try and except rather than letting it fail.
 Why?
 So that the flow of program does not crash because of the exception encountered.
 But now we are missing relevant details that are useful for debugging the error.
-We are missing the file name and the line no. at which the error occurred.
+We are missing the file name and the line number at which the error occurred.
 To solve this problem, we can use the traceback library to catch various other details about the exception.

 ```python
 # printing.py